-Lab Reports will be due on the day of the next class period.
+Several of your lab activities will involve collecting data and reporting it on data sheets included in your course packet.
+These will be due on the day of the next class period.
 These "experimental labs" cannot be made up if you miss them.
 You will lose points for work turned in late.
 No points will be given for work more than two weeks late.
+Each data sheet will be worth 5 to10 points.